 Physical Education also provides an ideal opportunity for students to develop and enhance their catholic life.
 Our body is created in God’s image and is a gift from God; we therefore have a duty to take care of it by maintaining and improving fitness and by keeping our body healthy.

-Physical Education lessons and extra-curricular activities provide students with the opportunity to and the knowledge of how to maintain and improve their health and fitness in order to keep their bodies in excellent physical condition.
+Physical Education lessons and extra-curricular activities provide students with the opportunity to maintain and improve their health and fitness in order to keep their bodies in excellent physical condition.

 Pupils should build on and embed the physical development and skills learned in key stages 1 and 2, become more competent, confident and expert in their techniques and apply them across different sports and physical activities.
 They should understand what makes a performance effective and how to apply these principles to their own and other's’ work.
 They should develop the confidence and interest to get involved in exercise, sports and activities out of school and in later life, and understand and apply the long-term health benefits of physical activity.